-- ensuring continuity of leadership; - the development of sound business strategies; - the deployment of adequate capital and managerial resources to implement the business strategies adopted; and - the adequacy of systems of financial and internal control, risk management, and the conduct of business in conformity with applicable laws and regulations.
+- ensuring continuity of leadership; - the development of sound business strategies; - · the deployment of adequate capital and managerial resources to implement the business strategies adopted; and - · the adequacy of systems of financial and internal control, risk management, and the conduct of business in conformity with applicable laws and regulations.

-NEDs and INEDs have made a positive contribution to the development of the Company's strategies and policies, providing independent, constructive, and informed advice.
-They have given the Board and the committees on which they serve the benefit of their skills, expertise, and varied backgrounds and qualifications through regular attendance and active participation.
-The balanced composition between Executive Board Members and NEDs (including INEDs) has provided the checks and balances necessary for ensuring growth and safeguarding the interests of shareholders.
+NEDs and INEDs have made an invaluable contribution to the development of the Company's strategies and policies, providing independent, constructive, and informed advice.
+They have given the Board and the Board committees on which they serve, the benefit of their skills, expertise, and diversified backgrounds and qualifications through regular attendance and active participation.
+The balanced composition between Executive Board Members and NEDs (including INEDs) provided the checks and balances necessary for safeguarding the interests of shareholders.

-All Board Members are required to disclose to the Company any offices held in public companies or organizations, and other significant commitments.
+All Board Members are required to disclose to the Company any office they held in public companies or organizations, and other significant commitments.
 Each Board Member ensures that he gives sufficient time and attention to the affairs of the Company.

-The Board held seven Board meetings (including six regular Board meetings) in Hong Kong in 2020.
+The Board held six regular Board meetings in Hong Kong in 2021.